 For Co-op students who do not meet the above definition because of scheduled work terms, scholarship standing is defined as a 75% average over the most recent two academic semesters in the preceding four semesters in which they must have been enroled as regular full-time Co-op students.
 Those who fail an academic course or work term during the four semester period will not be eligible for scholarships.

 Not all students who meet the above definitions of scholarship standing will receive a scholarship.

 Students transferring to Memorial from Universities/Colleges in Canada which are members of the Association of Universities and Colleges of Canada (AUCC) and who meet scholarship standing as defined by Memorial University will be eligible for undergraduate scholarships in the year in which they transfer.
-Such students must notify the Scholar-ships and Awards Office in writing of their intention to transfer and provide a complete transcript for the year in question.

 Awards must be taken during the scholarship year for which they are awarded and the student must be registered full time or in a recognized workterm in order to receive their scholarship, unless stated otherwise in the terms of reference.
 The scholarship year runs from May 1st - April 30th.

 A student may receive in any one scholarship year one general award of any value administered by the Senate Committee on Undergraduate Scholarships and Financial Aid or more than one award to a combined value of 1.5 times the per semester tuition for 15 credit hours.
 In addition, students may receive, upon recommendation of the appropriate academic unit, awards administered by the Senate Committee such that the total of general and academic unit specific awards does not exceed three times the per semester tuition for 15 credit hours.